-As the IT industry continues to grow exponentially, according to Statista, the global revenue in the software development market is projected to reach USD 698.80 billion by the end of 2024.
-While the success of an outsourced product development always depends on multiple important factors, those companies that leverage effective strategies in managing software development teams have higher chances to succeed.
+The success of outsourced product development always depends on multiple important factors, however, those companies that leverage effective strategies in managing software development teams have higher chances to succeed.

 While you need to have an exceptional technical team on board, the success of your projects not only relies on the brilliance of individual developers, but also on the ability of team leaders to manage diverse talent, foster collaboration among team members, and navigate complex project dynamics.

-In our previous articles, we already discussed the hiring aspects of offshore software development, so this time we will focus on management intricacies and help you maximize the efficiency of each team member for both in-house and remote teams.
+In our previous articles, we already discussed the hiring aspects of offshore software development, this time we will focus on management intricacies and help you maximize the efficiency of each team member for both in-house and remote teams.

 10 Software Development Team Management Strategies with Examples